YINI-lang/YINI-spec/README.md

 ## 🔥 Why YINI
 There are already many configuration formats — INI, JSON, YAML, TOML — but none hit the sweet spot of balance YINI was aiming for.

-Too often, config formats are either too limiting (like INI), or too verbose, or too overloaded and complex.
+> Too often, config formats are either too limiting (like INI), too verbose (like JSON or TOML), or too quirky (like YAML).

 YINI exists because:
-- JSON is structured and predictable, but too verbose, strict (and no comments 😤).
+- JSON is structured and predictable, but too verbose and strict (and lacks comments 😤).
 - YAML is powerful but too permissive, error-prone, and has significant whitespace.
 - TOML is fine, but sometimes gets too verbose too quickly.
 - INI is simple and friendly, but too limited and lacks specification.

 YINI was created out of practical necessity: during the development of another project, none of the existing formats felt right.
-YINI reflects the same spirit as the project that inspired it — structured, flexible and predictable - yet simple,human friendly and clear.
+YINI reflects the same spirit as the project that inspired it — structured, flexible, and predictable — yet simple, human-friendly, and clear.

-**TLTR:**
+**TL;TR:**
 - ✅ **Combines structure and simplicity** — more expressive than INI, less verbose than JSON, YAML, or TOML.
 - ✅ **Minimal syntax, maximal readability** — aiming for clarity over cleverness.